wambo-co/FileuploadNetwork/README.md

 # FileuploadNetwork
-cms- every user has the ability to upload and share a file
+every user has the ability to upload and share a file